builtree/simulate/docs/CONTRIBUTING.md

 #### Fixing a bug:

-1. Open an issue or report on slack
+1. Open an issue or report on [gitter](https://gitter.im/codEd-org/community)
 2. Make a new branch
 ```console
 git checkout -b [BRANCH NAME]
 ```
-3. Fix the bug and open a pull request
+3. Fix the bug, push and open a pull request

 #### Adding a new Simulation:

-> (We aren't accepting new simulations right now, you can request one by opening an issue)
+1. Discuss the idea first on [gitter](https://gitter.im/codEd-org/community) or just open an issue with the template.
+2. Discuss with the maintainers and get a simulation ID assigned.
+3. Build your simulation and open a PR!

 ---